Code-Institute-Submissions/Project-1-codeinstitute/README.md

 6. Group pictures taken from my own MPC group

 # 11. Testing
-## 11.1 Code Validation
+## 11.1 Code Validation using Code Validators
-## 11.2 Bug fixing Process
+## 11.2 User Acceptance Testing + Bug fixing Process
-The following process was followed to ensure that the site works on Github pages.
+The following process was followed to ensure that the site works on Github pages, on a desktop browser and on Mobile:
 1. Commit and Push Changes to Main Brance
 2. Go to [site](https://github.com/Malrhis/Project-1-codeinstitute#demo) to perform Live verification
 3. Inspect elements in page